neonmodder123/kali-Spacewar/README.md

 A huge thanks to Mobian Project and Megi's Kernel Patches.

 ## Build Instruction:
+Automatic Build:

+Just fork this repository and run the Build Image action.

+Manual Build:

 Normal Build with default username and password:
 ```